open-sdg/open-sdg/docs/architecture.md

       Data repository
       <i tabindex="0" class="fa fa-info-circle"></i>
       <span class="info">
-        This contains all the data and metadata for your implementation.
+        This contains all the data, metadata, and indicator configuration for your implementation.
 A starter template is available <a href="https://github.com/open-sdg/open-sdg-data-starter">here</a>.
         <br><br>
-        Data and metadata imports, validation, and pre-processing are all handled here.
+        Data, metadata, indicator configuration, translation, and schema imports, validation, and pre-processing are all handled here.
       </span>
     </div>